 - Blind-spot monitor not standard on base Sonata

 The 2021 Hyundai Sonata SE and SEL use a 191-horsepower 2.5-liter engine with 181 lb-ft of torque.
 Sonata SEL Plus and Limited models come with a snappier 1.6-liter turbocharged 4-cylinder that makes 180 horsepower and 195 lb-ft of torque.
 All 2021 Sonatas are FWD, and all employ a smooth 8-speed automatic transmission.

-The upcoming new Sonata N Line will employ a turbo 2.5-liter 4-cylinder engine making an estimated 290 horsepower.
+The new Sonata N Line employs a turbo 2.5-liter 4-cylinder engine making 290 horsepower.

 According to the U.S. Environmental Protection Agency (the EPA), the base Hyundai Sonata, the SE, is rated at 28 miles per gallon in the city, 38 mpg on the highway and 32 mpg in combined driving.
 Because the SEL is a little heavier and it does not have fuel-saving automatic stop/start, it’s rated at 27 mpg/37 mpg/31 mpg, respectively.